holyjak/blog.jakubholy.net/content/posts/2019-03-01--design-in-java-vs-fp.md

 As a Clojure developer thrown into an "enterprise" Java/Spring/Groovy application, I have a unique opportunity to experience and think about the differences between functional (FP) and object-oriented programming (OOP) and approach to design.
 Today I want to compare how the solution would differ for a small subsystem responsible for checking for and progressing the process of fixing data discrepancies.
 The main question we will explore will be where do we deal with external effects, i.e. I/O.

+(_We are going to explore here an application of the Functional Core, Imperative Shell architecture.
+You can learn more about it in the [Related resources](#related-resources-about-design-in-clojure) section._)

 <!--more-->

 (_Published originally at the [Telia Engineering blog](https://engineering.telia.no/blog/design-in-java-vs-fp)._)